Data Catalog vs Data Dictionary vs Metric Catalog: What’s the Difference?

 | Item | Primary purpose | Typical audience | Questions it answers | Where it lives |

-| Data dictionary | Technical schema and field documentation | Data engineers, analytics engineers, DBAs | What does “user_id” mean, what is its data type, which table owns it | In the database, warehouse, or modelling layer |
+| Data dictionary | Technical schema and field documentation | Data engineers, analytics engineers, DBAs | What does "user_id" mean, what is its data type, which table owns it? | In the database, warehouse, or modelling layer |

-| Data catalog | Inventory and discovery of datasets and tables | Data teams, analysts, stewards | What datasets exist for orders, marketing, finance; who owns them; how fresh are they | Separate catalog service, or built into the platform |
+| Data catalog | Inventory and discovery of datasets and tables | Data teams, analysts, stewards | What datasets exist for orders, marketing, finance; who owns them; how fresh are they? | Separate catalog service, or built into the platform |

-| Metric catalog | Business metric definitions and calculation rules | Executives, managers, analysts, RevOps, Finance | What is “Gross Revenue,” how is “Churn Rate” calculated, who owns “CAC” | Often part of a metric platform or analytics layer |
+| Metric catalog | Business metric definitions, calculation rules, and governance | Executives, managers, analysts, RevOps, Finance, AI assistants | What is "Gross Revenue," how is "Churn Rate" calculated, who owns "CAC," and is this metric certified? | Often part of a metric platform or analytics layer |

 Tip: Pair a metric catalog with governance.
 Certification and ownership keep definitions stable as teams and data change.